 4. Banish the “shy” word

 One thing that I absolutely hated growing up was being called shy.
 We know now that kids shouldn’t be labeled, as it makes it more difficult to become more outgoing when everyone’s telling you how shy you are.
-Alas, there is a difference between being shy (fearful of judgement) and being introverted (enjoys less stimulation).
-If you’re interested in learning more, read this article.
+Alas, there is a difference between being shy (someone that is fearful of judgement) and being introverted (someone that enjoys less stimulation).
+If you’re interested in learning more about the difference between the two, read this article.

 5.Read books that have good role models and/or integrate sports